gdoornenbal/monitoring-plugins/README.md

 ###check_aruba_instant

 Used to monitor number of AP's and connected devices in an aruba instant cluster.
 You can set filters and warning parameters.
 See script help for more info.

+###check_snmp_win

+An old plugin to check the state of windows services (http://nagios.manubulon.com).
+I expanded the type (-T) option with 'process', so we can check for any process running in windows, even when it is not a service.